 Client Testimonial Demonstrates that Director Disqualification can be Avoided in Crown Debt Cases, if the Right Advice is Taken

 There is a perception that director disqualification investigations cannot be defeated when Crown Debt is involved.
-This article looks at a recent Crown Debt case, lead by one of our insolvency solicitors Suky Mann, in which she convinced the Insolvency Service to abandon its investigation, leaving our client overjoyed at the outcome.
+This article looks at a recent Crown Debt case, lead by our team of insolvency solicitors, in which we convinced the Insolvency Service to abandon its investigation, leaving our client overjoyed at the outcome.

 The Details of this Director Disqualification Case

 Our client’s Company went into liquidation owing c.£70,000 to its creditors.
 Of that sum, HM Revenue & Customs (‘HMRC’) was owed £60,000, a glaring red flag to the Insolvency Service (‘IS’) that resulted in them commencing a director disqualification investigation into the conduct of our client and his co-director.
 The single Allegation of Unfit Conduct was that the directors had caused or allowed their Company to ‘Trade to the detriment of the Crown’, a seeming slam dunk for the IS.
 Crown debt cases very often end up in a ban for the director.

 In circumstances where the other director could not be traced, our client became the sole target for the IS.
 He had already resigned himself to a period of disqualification when he found NDP’s website following a Google search.
 He quickly contacted us, a decision that proved to be crucial in bringing the disqualification investigation to an end.